Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 • Appoint a local partner, distributor or agent –

-According to current Vietnamese regulations, unless a foreign company has an investment license permitting it to distribute goods in Vietnam directly, which includes invoicing in the local currency, a foreign company must appoint an authorized agent or distributor.
+According to current Vietnamese regulations, unless a foreign company has an investment license permitting it to distribute goods in Vietnam directly, which includes invoicing in the local currency, it must appoint an authorized agent or distributor.

 • Set up a representative office or branch office in Vietnam –

-A representative office (RO) is generally easy to establish but is additionally the most restrictive form of official presence in Vietnam.
-The term “branch” office under the laws of Vietnam refers to an entirely foreign-owned business that operates in specifically designated service sectors.
-Branch status authorizes a foreign company to operate officially in Vietnam, including invoicing/billing on-shore in local currency and the execution of local contracts.
+A representative office (RO) is generally easy to establish but is also the most restrictive form of official presence in Vietnam.
+Under the laws of Vietnam, the term “branch” office refers to an entirely foreign-owned business that operates in specifically designated service sectors.
+Branch status authorizes a foreign company to operate officially in Vietnam, including invoicing/billing onshore in local currency and executing local contracts.
 Many foreign branch offices first entered Vietnam as representative offices and later applied for a branch license.

 • Form a joint-stock or Limited Liability Company –